FerretDB/FerretDB/website/docs/reference/glossary.md

 ---

-### G

-#### github-actions

-A repository that holds the shared GitHub Actions across all FerretDB repositories.
-See [github-actions repository](https://github.com/FerretDB/github-actions) for more details.

----

 ### I

 #### index

-A data structure used for identifying and querying records in a database.
+A data structure used for identifying and querying records in a collection.
+It helps to limit the number of documents to search through or inspect in a collection.
+Examples include unique `_id` index, user-defined index, hashed index, and partial index.

 ---